fkie-cad/hexter/README.md

 Last changed: 07.02.2020

 ## REQUIREMENTS ##
-- A decent c compiler (gcc, msbuild) is required.
+- A decent c compiler (gcc or msbuild) is required.
 - Building with cmake obviously requires cmake.

 ## BUILD ##